 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give around $10 billion to the states to help households that are behind on their mortgages and other housing expenses due to COVID-19.

-Eligible Wyoming homeowners who've experienced a financial hardship because of the pandemic can get a piece of the approximately $50 million allocated to the state—up to $17,000 per household—by applying to the Wyoming Homeowner Assistance Fund program.
-This program uses federal money to help homeowners make mortgage payments and pay other home-related costs, like utilities, property taxes, homeowners' insurance, and homeowners' association dues.
+Eligible Wyoming homeowners who've experienced a financial hardship because of COVID-19 can get a portion of the approximately $50 million allocated to the state—up to $35,000 per household—by applying to the Wyoming Homeowner Assistance Fund program.
+This program uses federal money to help homeowners make mortgage payments and pay other home-related costs, like property taxes, homeowners' insurance, and homeowners' association dues.

-You can use money from the Wyoming Homeowner Assistance Fund program to pay:
+You can get money from the Wyoming Homeowner Assistance Fund program for:

 To qualify for relief from this program, you must have experienced a COVID-related financial hardship after January 21, 2020, that caused the household to become past due.
 You also have to meet additional guidelines like: